|Full name||Curia the Arid of Death's Pass|

-She has an immense tolerance for discomfort and pain, which serves her well in her line of work, but often causes her to ignore her ailments past the point where she should have done something about them.
-For this reason, she has strain injuries that affect her mobility and speed.
+She has an immense tolerance for discomfort and pain, which serves her well in her line of work, but often causes her to ignore her problems past the point where she should have done something about them.
+She has strain injuries that affect her mobility and speed.
 She's still going at it, all the same.

-Curia is seen by her underlings as a responsive and inspiring leader who treats them as equals.
-Perhaps projecting a similar expectation on her own superiors, she isn't averse to being forthright and occasionally irreverent towards them.
-With the likes of Orobelle in stations of power, it's particularly easy to forget to be respectful.
+Curia is seen by her underlings as a leader both driven and personable, who treats them as equals.
+Perhaps projecting a similar expectation on her own superiors, she isn't averse to being forthright and sometimes irreverent towards them.
+With the likes of Orobelle, a mere child to her, in stations of power, it's easy to think decorum flexible.

 Curia grew up with the name Eniun in the village of Dorna in Leyse.
-She was one of the Leysian chief's child serfs, but losing use of her foot to a lava flow meant she could no longer perform that role for her clan village, or to become a farmer—the job that would have awaited her otherwise.
+She was one of the Leysian chief's child serfs, but losing use of her foot stepping in uncooled lava and having it amputated meant she could no longer perform that role for her clan village, or to become a farmer—the job that would have awaited her otherwise.

-When she was nineteen, Duchess Adamanta came seeking to purchase servants, and the chief offered up Curia and several others he saw as deadweight.
-Adamanta named her Curia then, and with the prosthetic technology of the Queendom, had her fitted with a new lower leg; ironically it is perhaps the only part of her that still functions as well as it did at that age.
+When she was nineteen, Duchess Adamanta came seeking to purchase servants, and the chief offered up Eniun and several others he saw as deadweight.
+Adamanta named her Curia then, and with the prosthetic technology of the Queendom, had her fitted with a new lower shin and foot.

-Once deemed ready for employment, she was conscripted, largely against her will, although her wishes were not to be heeded.
-Partly due to her injury, she was unable to pass the initiation test for the Second World military and was instead posted to the Ducal Scouts, the division tasked with exploring and mapping the Third World.
+Once deemed ready for employment, she was conscripted, as was her bond.
+Partly due to her disability, she was unable to pass the initiation test for the Second World military and was instead posted to the Ducal Scouts, the division tasked with exploring and mapping the Third World.
 Over two decades and the tragic and untimely deaths of several commanders, she rose to become the commander of her unit, the Right Vanguard.